microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 <img src="./images/maintenance_window_sequence.jpg" alt="drawing" width="800"/>

-The criteria for considering implementing a maintenance window strategy for database migrations are:
+The criteria for implementing a maintenance window strategy for database migrations are:

 * Your database does not have migration tools that can be used to perform migrations without taking the database offline.
 * Your database is not hosted on a cloud provider that provides a managed database service that can be used to perform migrations without taking the database offline.
+* You're using a single database for your application and not a set of distributed database.

 ## Real world example
 For a real world example, we will look at a maintenance window strategy implementation for